AthanorLabs/atomic-swap/docs/rpc.md

 ### `swap_getOngoing`

-Gets information for the specified ongoing swap.
+Gets information for ongoing swaps.
+If no ID is provided, all ongoing swaps are returned.
+Otherwise, only the swap with the specified ID is returned.

 Parameters:
 - `offerID`: (optional) the swap's ID.